Ray0907/system-design-interview/README.md

   # Design A Chat System

   - Storage

     - Selecting the correct storage system that supports all of our use cases is crucial.
 We recommend key-value stores for the following reasons
       - Key-value stores allow easy horizontal scaling
       - Key-value stores provide very low latency to access data
       - Relational databases do not handle long tail of data well.
 When the indexes grow large, random access is expensive
       - Key-value stores are adopted by other proven reliable chat applications

+    # Design A Search Autocomplete System

+    - Trie data structure
+      - Fetching the top 5 search queries from a relational database is inefficient.
+The data structure trie (prefix tree) is used to overcome the problem.
+      - A trie is a tree-like data structure
+      - The root represents an empty string
+      - Each node stores a character and has 26 children, one for each possible character
+      - Each tree node represents a single word or a prefix string
+    - How does autocomplete work with trie?
+Before diving into the algorithm, let us define some terms
+      - p: length of a prefix
+      - n: total number of nodes in a trie
+      - c: number of children of a given node
+    - Steps to get top k most searched queries
+      1. Find the prefix.
+Time complexity: O(p)
+      2. Traverse the subtree from the prefix node to get all valid children.
+A child is valid if it can form a valid query string.
+Time complexity: O(c)
+      3. Sort the children and get top k.
+Time complexity: O(clogc)
+    - It is too slow because we need to traverse the entire trie to get top k results in the worst-case scenario.
+Below are two optimizations

+    1. Limit the max length of a prefix
+    2. Cache top search queries at each node

+  ## Data gathering service

+  - Aggregated Data
+    - Workers
+      - Workers are a set of servers that perform asynchronous jobs at regular intervals.
+They build the trie data structure and store it in Trie DB
+    - Trie Cache
+      - rie Cache is a distributed cache system that keeps trie in memory for fast read.
+It takes a weekly snapshot of the DB
+    - Trie DB
+      - Trie DB is the persistent storage
+        - Document store: Since a new trie is built weekly, we can periodically take a snapshot of it, serialize it, and store the serialized data in the database.
+Document stores like MongoDB are good fits for serialized data
+        - Key-value store: A trie can be represented in a hash table form by applying the following logic
+          - Every prefix in the trie is mapped to a key in a hash table
+          - Data on each trie node is mapped to a value in a hash table

+  ## Query service

+  - Query service requires lightning-fast speed.
+We propose the following optimizations
+    - AJAX request
+      - The main benefit of AJAX is that sending/receiving a request/response does not refresh the whole web page
+    - Browser caching
+    - Data sampling
+      - For a large-scale system, logging every search query requires a lot of processing power and storage.
+Data sampling is important.
+For instance, only 1 out of every N requests is logged by the system

+  ## Trie operations

+  - Create
+    - Trie is created by workers using aggregated data.
+The source of data is from Analytics Log/DB
+  - Update
+    1. Update the trie weekly.
+Once a new trie is created, the new trie replaces the old one
+    2. Update individual trie node directly.
+We try to avoid this operation because it is slow.
+However, if the size of the trie is small, it is an acceptable solution.
+When we update a trie node, its ancestors all the way up to the root must be updated because ancestors store top queries of children
+  - Delete

+    - We have to remove hateful, violent, sexually explicit, or dangerous autocomplete suggestions.
+We add a filter layer (Figure 14) in front of the Trie Cache to filter out unwanted suggestions.
+Having a filter layer gives us the flexibility of removing results based on different filter rules.
+Unwanted suggestions are removed physically from the database asynchronically so the correct data set will be used to build trie in the next update cycle

+  - Building a real-time search autocomplete is complicated and is beyond the scope of this course so we will only give a few ideas
+    - Reduce the working data set by sharding
+    - Change the ranking model and assign more weight to recent search queries